Skip to content

 npm run dev

-This creates the first user with full admin privileges and generates an API key for authentication.
+This creates the first user with admin privileges, generates an API key, and writes configuration to conf.json.

 Verify Everything Works